ravi9/openvino-wiki/StaticLibraries.md

     * Windows x64
     * Linux x64
     * All other OSes may work, but not explicitly tested
-* Enabled and tests capabilities on OpenVINO runtime in static build:
+* Enabled and tested capabilities on OpenVINO runtime in static build:
     * OpenVINO common runtime - work with `ov::Function`, perform model loading on particular device
     * CPU, MULTI, HETERO, AUTO inference plugins
     * **Not enabled:** GNA, GPU, MYRIAD